Frosty's HVAC

 Learn more about our credentials on our About page or visit omar-jacobo.com.

-My DWG gas furnace won't start — what's wrong?
+My DWG gas furnace won't start — what's the likely cause?

-Common causes: flame sensor fouled with dust (most frequent, $250 fix), hot surface igniter cracked ($350), pressure switch stuck from a blocked or disconnected flue, or control board failure.
-On newer high-end furnaces it's often a communication fault or a tripped rollout switch.
-Call (469) 254-0548 and we'll pull fault codes and give you a flat-rate quote.
+Common culprits: flame sensor fouled with attic dust (most frequent on older equipment, $250 fix), hot-surface ignitor cracked ($350), pressure switch stuck from a blocked or disconnected flue, or control board failure.
+On newer high-end variable-speed furnaces it's often a communication bus fault or a tripped rollout safety.
+Call (469) 254-0548 and we'll pull fault codes on arrival and quote flat-rate.

-No. A natural gas smell near a running furnace means call Atmos immediately at 1-866-322-8667 and leave the house.
-A dusty-burning smell on the first cold night of the season is normal — that's summer dust burning off the heat exchanger — but actual gas odor is a leak.
-Don't troubleshoot it yourself.
+No. A genuine natural gas odor at a running furnace means evacuate the home, call Atmos emergency at 866-322-8667, and do not re-enter until they clear it.
+A dusty-burning smell on the first cold night of the season is normal (summer dust burning off the heat exchanger) — but actual gas smell is a leak and is not a repair to troubleshoot yourself.

-Should I fix my 25-year-old DWG furnace or replace it?
+Should I repair or replace my 25-year-old DWG furnace?

-My Dalworthington Gardens heat pump won't switch to heat mode — emergency?
+My DWG heat pump won't switch to heating — emergency?

-Depends on outdoor temp.
-Above 40°F it's inconvenient; under freezing it's urgent.
-Common causes: failed reversing valve ($900), defrost board failure, low refrigerant from a leak.
-Flip the thermostat to emergency heat (electric resistance) to keep warm and call (469) 254-0548 for same-day diagnosis.
+Depends on outdoor temperature.
+Above 40°F it's inconvenient; below freezing with vulnerable occupants it's urgent.
+Common causes: failed reversing valve ($900), defrost board failure, low refrigerant from an unrepaired leak.
+Flip the thermostat to emergency heat (electric resistance strip heaters) to keep warm and call (469) 254-0548 for same-day diagnosis.

-Do you do carbon monoxide testing on DWG furnace repairs?
+Do you run combustion analysis on every DWG furnace repair?

 Yes — every gas furnace call.
-We use a calibrated combustion analyzer to verify CO levels at the supply register after repair.
-Anything above 9 ppm ambient or 400 ppm undiluted flue is a red flag.
-If you don't have CO detectors on each level of the house, install them — $30 at Home Depot saves lives.
+We use a calibrated combustion analyzer to verify CO levels at the supply register and flue after repair.
+Anything above 9 ppm ambient or 400 ppm undiluted flue gets flagged.
+Per CPSC guidance, DWG homes should have CO detectors within 10 feet of every sleeping area — if you don't, we'll note it on the invoice as a $30 fix you can handle at Home Depot.

 Call us or request service online.
 Same-day appointments available for Dalworthington Gardens homeowners during winter cold snaps.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.